Istanbul Property: Your Real Estate Company and Expert

 - Know the property buying process: Knowing the process of buying property in Turkey will create a clear image in your head when identifying your needs for real estate.
 The buying process is simple in Turkey.
 Some of the important things to consider while buying property are real estate type and location, investment returns, project options, and additional costs in the process.

 - Choose a trustworthy real estate agent: Working with the right real estate agent is vital before buying real estate in Turkey.
 A reliable agent must understand your requirements, offer a wide range of projects, and provide high-quality services to make the process hassle-free.

 What are the Features of Real Estate in Turkey?

 Real estate features are a set of details that identify the property.
 In Turkey, real estate features can be divided into two sections.
 These are residential complexes and commercial real estate.
 A residential complex is a building or a group of buildings containing living units, providing shared spaces, social facilities, and services to its residents.
-Commercial real estate can be named shopping malls, offices, industrial properties, and manufacturing facilities.
+Additionally, commercial property for sale in Turkey can be named shopping malls, offices, industrial properties, and manufacturing facilities.
 Commercial properties provide great investment opportunities and rental incomes apart from operating a business.

 What are the Real Estate Types in Turkey?